apache/airflow/CONTRIBUTING.rst

    brew install jq

-3. Enter Breeze, in airflow folder run:
+3. Enter Breeze, and run the following in the Airflow source code directory:

 .. code-block:: bash